januschung/math-worksheet-generator/README.md

 ## Benefit of the Math Worksheet Generator
 With the Maths Worksheet Generator, you can create a PDF with unique questions, as needed, in a fraction of second.

-There are four choices:
+There are five choices:
 1. Addition
 2. Subtraction
 3. Multiplication
+4. Division
-4. Mixed
+5. Mixed

 ## Requirements
 [python3](https://www.python.org/downloads/)